-From the onset of the formulation of the quark model and the first understanding of the nature of the binding and confining potential between quarks almost 35 years ago it has been conjectured that a state of matter characterized by a large density quarks and gluons (under one called partons) might be created for a fleeting moment in violent nuclear collisions (?, ref.
-Feynman, Shuryak).
+From the onset of the formulation of the quark model and the first understanding of the nature of the binding and confining potential between quarks about 30 years ago it has been conjectured that a state of matter characterized by a large density of quarks and gluons (together called partons) might be created for a fleeting moment in violent nuclear collisions (refs 4,5, of GandMcL).
 This dense state would be characterized by a strongly reduced interaction between its constituents, the partons, such that the partons would exist in a nearly free state.
-Aptly, the proposed state of matter has been coined the quark gluon plasma (QGP).
-It now generally thought that the early universe was in a QGP state until its energy density had decreased suffciently, as a result of the adiabatic expansion of the universe, that it could make the transition to ordinary (confined) matter.
+Aptly, this proposed state of matter has been designated the quark gluon plasma (QGP).
+It now generally thought that the early universe was in a QGP state until its energy density had decreased sufficiently, as a result of the adiabatic expansion of the universe, that it could make the transition to ordinary (confined) matter.

-Experimental attempts to create the QGP and measure the critical temperature have been going on for more than 20 years, colliding the heaviest nuclei (e.g. Au, Pb or U) and analyzing the fragments and produced particles emanating from such collisions.
-Center of mass energies per pair of colliding nucleons have risen steadily from the $\sqrt{s{NN}} \approx 1 \text{ GeV}$ domain of the Bevalac at LBNL, to energies of $\sqrt{s{NN}} = 5 \text{ GeV}$ at the AGS at BNL, and of $\sqrt{s{NN}} = 17 \text{ GeV}$ at the SPS accelerator at CERN.
-No decisive proof of QGP formation was found in these experiments, although a number of signals suggesting the formation of a 'very dense state of matter' were found at SPS (ref. xxx).
+Experiments to create the QGP and measure the critical temperature have been carried out for more than 20 years, studying collisions of heavy nuclei (e.g. Au, Pb or U) and analyzing the fragments and produced particles emanating from such collisions.
+During that period center of mass energies per pair of colliding nucleons have risen steadily from the $\sqrt{s{NN}} \approx 1$ GeV domain of the Bevalac at LBNL, to energies of $\sqrt{s{NN}} = 5$ GeV at the AGS at BNL, and of $\sqrt{s{NN}} = 17$ GeV at the SPS accelerator at CERN.
+No decisive proof of QGP formation was found in the experiments at those energies, although a number of signals suggesting the formation of a 'very dense state of matter' were found at SPS (ref.
+CERN press release and papers).

 With the Relativistic Heavy Ion Collider, RHIC, at Brookhaven National Laboratory a new chapter in the story of the production and study of nuclear matter at extreme energy density and temperature has begun.
 In collisions between gold nuclei at 100AGeV+100AGeV at RHIC the total energy in the center of mass is almost 40TeV, the largest so far achieved in nucleus-nucleus collisions under laboratory conditions.
-This energy is so large that, if a sizeable fraction of the initial kinetic energy can be converted into matter production, many thousands of particles can be created in a limited volume, leading to unprecedented large energy densities and thus ideal conditions for the formation of the quark gluon plasma.
+This energy is so large that conversion of a sizeable fraction of the initial kinetic energy into matter production creates many thousands of particles in a limited volume leading to unprecedented large energy densities and thus ideal conditions for the formation of the quark gluon plasma.

-RHIC started regular beam operations in the summer of year 2000 with a short commissioning run colliding Au nuclei at $\sqrt{s{NN}} = 130$ GeV).
-The first full run at top energy ($\sqrt{s{NN}} = 200$ GeV) took place in the fall/winter of 2001/2002.
+RHIC started regular beam operations in the summer of year 2000 with a short commissioning run colliding Au nuclei at $\sqrt{s{NN}} = 130 \text{ GeV}$).
+The first full run at the top energy ($\sqrt{s{NN}} = 200 \text{ GeV}$) took place in the fall/winter of 2001/2002.
 The third RHIC run during the winter/spring of 2003 focussed on d+Au and p+p reactions.
-Recently in 2004, a long high luminosity Au+Au run at $\sqrt{s{NN}} = 200$ GeV and a short run at ($\sqrt{s{NN}} = 63$ GeV) have been completed.
-The collected data are currently being analyzed and only a few very preliminary sample results are available.
+Recently in 2004, a long high luminosity Au+Au run at $\sqrt{s{NN}} = 200 \text{ GeV}$ and a short run at ($\sqrt{s{NN}} = 63 \text{ GeV}$) have been completed.
+The collected data from the last run are currently being analyzed and only a few very preliminary sample results are available.